Two dead, six injured in Finland stabbing spree — Nigeria Today

 Central Turku — located about 140 kilometres (90 miles) from the capital Helsinki — was swiftly cordoned off and stores and restaurants closed.

-Police also tweeted that they had raised their emergency readiness across the country after the stabbing, increasing security at airports and train stations and putting more police on the streets.
+Police also tweeted that they had raised their emergency readiness nationwide, increasing security at airports and train stations.

 “The number of patrols is being increased, information gathering is intensified,” they wrote.